benbucksch/autoconfig-spec/draft-autoconfig-1.md

 This is a useful fallback for mail providers which do not host a config server described in the previous step.
 Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold.

 The mail client application may choose the mail config database provider.
-A public mail config database is available at base URL `https://autoconfig.thunderbird.net/v1.1/`.
-(TODO change ISPDB URL)
+A public mail config database is available at base URL `https://autoconfig.ispdb.net/v1.1/`.

 `%ISPDB%` below is the base URL of that database.